Alderaanian Wine Cocktail: The Drink That Makes You Realize That's no Moon

 Place one drop of green food coloring on a plate.
 Gently dab a spoon into the droplet (you want a very small amount) and then use the spoon to stir the drink

-*Note: to get the really good teal color you need ~5:1 ratio between blue and green food coloring.
-Otherwise it will get too dark.
+*Note: to get the really good teal color in your wine cocktail you need ~5:1 ratio between blue and green food coloring.
+Otherwise, the wine cocktail will get too dark.

 As always drink responsibly!